ammarhakim/gkyl/doc/Range.md

   that direction is 1.
 This allows looping over all indices orthogonal to `dir`.

+`range:extend(loExt, upExt)`
+: Returns a new Range object with additional `loExt` indices added to all lower edges and `upExt` added to all upper edges.

+`range:extend(dir, loExt, upExt)`
+: Returns a new Range object with additional `loExt` indices added to lower edge and upExt` added to upper edge in direction, `dir`.

+`range:intersect(rgn)`
+: Returns intersection of `range` with `rgn`.
+If the intersection is empty, the lower/upper are such that the volume of the region is zero.

 `range1 == range2`
 : Return `true` if ranges are the same, false otherwise.